PierreGode/Linux-Active-Directory-join-script/README.md

 <p>Also see<a href="https://github.com/PierreGode/Linux-Active-Directory-join-script/wiki"> Wiki</a></p>

+But why?
+Joining to domain is fairly easy, but then you have all the configuration around it to get everything to work as you expect, like: getting an "empty login prompt for ADusers" at the login promt setting sudo permissions settings for mobile accound in sam better security with ssh login allowence additional configuration to sssd.conf this script allows you to join a domain very easly just awnsering a couple of questions .
+It autodetects 7 different distros
+.
+It autodetects realm
+.
+It generates or edit nessesery files built in failcheck

 update: Added flag options no minimize the menu and add logging: see sudo sh ADconnection.sh --help
 Usage: sh ADconnection.sh [--help] [-d (ubuntu debug mode)]
                           [-j admin domain (Simple direct join)